 Where to find smart toothbrush savings

 As with most things, Amazon is one of the best places to look for toothbrush deals first, especially if you look in the Deals of the Day.
-These discounts offered for a limited time (often for a few hours only), or until stocks run out - they're also known as Lightning Deals.
+These discounts are offered for a limited time (often for a few hours only), or until stocks run out.
+They're also known as Lightning Deals.

-We'd recommend signing up to Amazon's 30 day free trial of Prime, which will not only get you access to Lightning deals 30 minutes earlier than non-Prime members, but will also get you free next-day delivery.
+We'd recommend signing up to Amazon's 30 day free trial of Prime, which will not only get you access to Lightning Deals 30 minutes earlier than non-Prime members, but will also get you free next-day delivery.
 Plus, you'll get access to Prime Video, which you can access through your smart TV, and other benefits during your trial, too.